 If you are a first-time offender and are worried about the consequences of a drug charge on your criminal record, Pennsylvania’s Accelerated Rehabilitative Disposition program (ARD) can potentially help you.
 The purpose of Pennsylvania’s ARD program is to help people who are not criminals but who just made a mistake.
 The ARD program allows individuals to wipe the slate clean after the completion of certain requirements.
 The ARD probationary period usually lasts either six months or one year, but can be as low as 30 days for simple possession of marijuana.

 First-time offenders who have committed a misdemeanor drug offense may be eligible for the ARD program in Pennsylvania.
 The ARD program is approved by the district attorney and does not require an offender to plead guilty or be convicted of a crime.
 First-time offenders who complete the ARD program can have their charges dismissed after fines, community service, and the successful completion of a probationary period.

 Once a first-time offender’s charges are dismissed, they can apply for an expungement of their crimes.
 An expungement officially removes criminal charges from a person’s criminal record.
 Any individual who has been convicted of a crime in the past is ineligible for the ARD program.

 If you or a family member is accused of committing a first-time drug offense, or has been placed under arrest, you should consult with a drug defense lawyer immediately.
-Philadelphia criminal defense attorney Lloyd Long has years of experience handling various types of drug crimes, including both felonies and misdemeanors, and will tirelessly work to help fight your case.
+Philadelphia criminal defense lawyer Lloyd Long has years of experience handling various types of drug crimes, including both felonies and misdemeanors, and will tirelessly work to help fight your case.
 The Law Offices of Lloyd Long represents clients in Philadelphia and across Pennsylvania, and we are ready to represent you.
-To schedule a free consultation, call 24 hours a day at (215) 666-0381, or contact us online.
+To schedule a free consultation, call 24 hours a day at (215) 302-0171, or contact us online.